 Jimmy Wayne’s address ended with a lively standing ovation.
 President Barnett and Dan Westhues (senior vice president at Central Bancompany, an alumnus of the William Woods MBA program, and a university trustee) then presented Wayne with an honorary Doctorate of Humane Letters, recognizing his work on behalf of foster children.

 “As our students enter into the workforce and start their career, it is important for them to also be a part of and contribute to their community,” shares Westhues.
-“My hope is that Wayne’s story activates this generation to contribute to betterment of our society, while accomplishing their own individual goals.”
+“My hope is that Wayne’s story activates this generation to contribute to the betterment of our society, while accomplishing their own individual goals.”

 For more about Wayne, read the commencement speaker announcement.